Do you find the post useful? Please share

 Spier’s Tools of Investing

-These are actually rules that he developed to perfect his investment process.
+These are actually rules that he developed to perfect his investment process and writes about them in The Education of a Value Investor book.
 This is of great interest to me as over the years I have been adapting many of these as I suspect most other value investors have in some form or other.
 There are a few common ones such as Stop checking the stock price and Don’t talk to management.
 I will not list them all here but a few that stood out for me were